paladin-t/b95/README.md

 **A [Lua](http://www.lua.org/) to [Wren](http://wren.io/) compiler in Wren**

-This library was born from the idea of using Lua in a Wren project.
+This library was born from the idea of using Lua in Wren project.
 There are not many ways possible:

 Making both Lua and Wren bindings at the native side.
 Requires extra coding; cannot use Wren objects from Lua, vice versa.